X-23: Avengers Arena

 After Avengers vs. X-Men and the conclusion of Avengers Academy, Laura was part of the students abducted by Arcade in Avengers Arena.
 Arcade turns them loose for 30 days in Murderworld to fight for survival.
 In a flash forward, it is shown that on the penultimate day, she attacks Hazmat and is badly burned, but the results are unknown as the flash forward then ends.
 The academy students set up camp and face off against the Runaways when Chase is framed, but Laura is soon separated from Reptil and Hazmat when Arcade covers the group in trigger scent and Reptil evacuates Hazmat.
-Laura then finds Justin and helps him strip down his Sentinel.
-When Apex kills Justin and takes his Sentinel, Laura goes to track them and get them back.
-After nearly being killed by Apex, Arcade unleashes trigger scent on all of Murderworld to send Laura in a berserker rage, at which point she injures Hazmat, as seen in the flash forward.
-Cullen Bloodstone turns into a giant monster and fights Laura, defeating her and powering her down from her rage.
-After that, Laura continues to injure Hazmat until Anachronism steps in, angry over Nara's death and holding Laura responsible, attacking Laura and inadvertently saving Hazmat.
-By this point, most of Laura's body is badly burned with radiation, and she is still in this state when the competition ends and Nico Minoru, Chase, Cammi, Deathlocket, and Anachronism call Hank Pym, Abigail Brand, Maria Hill, Captain Britain, and Wolverine to pick up the kids.
-Laura is loaded onto a SHIELD helicopter and is taken away to parts unknown, ending her affiliation with the Avengers Academy.
+Laura then finds Juston Seyfert and helps him strip down his Sentinel.
+After Apex kills Juston and takes his Sentinel, Laura goes to track them and get them back.
+After nearly being killed by Apex, Arcade unleashes a trigger scent to send Laura in a berserker rage, causing her to injure Hazmat.
+Cullen Bloodstone turns into his Glartrox form and fights Laura, defeating her and powering her down from her rage.
+After that, Laura continues to injure Hazmat until Anachronism steps in.
+Angered over Nara's death and holding Laura responsible, Anachronism attacks Laura, inadvertently saving Hazmat.
+By this point, most of Laura's body is badly burned with radiation, and she is still in this state when the competition ends and Nico Minoru, Chase, Cammi, Death Locket, and Anachronism call Hank Pym, Abigail Brand, Maria Hill, Captain Britain, and Wolverine to pick up the kids.
+Laura is loaded onto a S.H.I.E.L.D. helicopter and is taken away to parts unknown, ending her affiliation with the Avengers Academy.